 If the storage condition is maintained, there is hardly any possibility of going ghee bad.
 However only pure grass fed ghee is shelf stable.
-Adulterated ghee has a tendency to get rancid, and the taste, smell, and color will get obnoxious.
+Adulterated ghee has a tendency to get rancid, and the taste, smell, and color may turn unpleasant.

 If you follow the storage instruction, you will be able to preserve your purchased ghee for long.
-The simple rules are:
+The simple ghee storage rules are:

-Maintaining total supply chain for best arrangement of raw materials, the ghee making process, arranging proper equipment, and recruiting right and skilled workforce is the sole decision and responsibility of the ghee manufacturer.
-Ghee making process is a sensitive one and it has to be implemented with all intricacies maintained.
+Maintaining total supply chain for best arrangement of raw materials, the ghee making process, arranging proper equipment, and recruiting right and skilled workforce is the sole decision and responsibility of the ghee manufacturers.
+Ghee making process is sensitive and it has to be implemented with all intricacies maintained.

-Milkio grass fed ghee is produced from 100% grass fed cow milk.
+Milkio grass fed ghee is produced from New Zealand grass fed milk butter.
 It is a pure ghee, which is free of color, flavor, or synthetic preservative.

 Ghee manufacturer of Milkio grass fed ghee is Milkio Food and the company is based in New Zealand.
 Milkio Ghee is available for purchase in online as well as in regular stores.